ansible/ansible-container/docs/rst/reference/push.rst

 If no ``--push-to`` option is passed, and the ``--local-images`` option is not passed, then the default registry will be used.
 The current default is set to ``https://index.docker.io/v1/``.

-.. option:: --username

-If the registry requires authentication, pass the username.

-.. option:: --password

-If the registry requires authentication, pass a password.
-If the ``--username`` is provided without the ``--password`` option, you will be prompted for a password.

-.. option:: --email
+.. option:: --roles-path ROLES_PATH

-If registry authentication requires an email address, use to pass the email address.
+If using roles not found in the ``roles`` directory within the project, use this option to specify the local path containing the roles.
+The specified path will be mounted to the conductor container, making the roles available.

 .. option:: --tag